 If done correctly, your folder structure should look like this:

 How to find the community folder?

 - If you changed the default location of packages, it’s the simplest because you should find a Community sub folder in it.

 - For Steam, it should be located in C:\Users[Computer Name]\AppData\Local\Packages\Microsoft.FlightDashboard_8wekyb3d8bbwe\LocalCache\Packages\Community

 WHAT’S IN THE BOX

 Bush machines are extreme machines, often pushed to the edge of their performance envelopes.
-To give you the most authentic STOL experience possible, we knew from the start that the flight model had to be pushed to extremes as well.
+Always wanted to fly one?
+Get the Savage Carbon for the most authentic STOL experience possible…short of flying the real thing.

 - Ground handling is what you would expect from a purpose-built backcountry aircraft: Lift your tail, propwash left and right, brake on a dime.